 The temple is called that way due to the origin of the word Pura which is a Balinese Hindu temple.

 This massive temple complex dates back to 1007 AC, and it survived a huge and devastating volcanic eruption in 1963 which sadly killed hundreds of people.

-I have put together this complete guide for visiting including how to get here, the best time to visit, things to do when you arrive, and much more!
+I have put together this complete guide to visiting Pura Besakoih Bali including how to get here, the best time to visit, things to do when you arrive, and much more!

 WHERE IS BESAKIH TEMPLE?

 Located at the foot of Mount Agung volcano in East Bali is where you can find the majestic Pura Besakih.

 From the main tourist hubs of Canggu, Seminyak, and Kuta, it’s approximately a 2.5-hour drive.
 If you happen to be staying in Ubud, it’s a shorter distance which takes around 2 hours.

 I recommend spending a few days in the small coastal town of Amed when visiting Besakih Bali.

 The best way to get to Besakih Mother Temple is by car or by scooter.

 You can rent a scooter from the main tourist areas of Canggu, Seminyak, Kuta, or Ubud and make the drive out to East Bali at your own pace.